How to Write the Caltech Supplemental Essays 2025–2026

 A “favorite interest or hobby,” in the context of this prompt, should be something that you do simply because you like to.
 In other words, this activity should not be solely driven by your desire to pad your resume, earn money, or please your parents.
 This activity should be self-driven and self-motivated.

-In addition, this should be a singular activity (see the next prompt).
+In addition, this should be a singular activity.
 Because most people can write at lengths about their passions, it is important to keep this essay focused on one topic, with a clear beginning, middle, and end.
 Before you begin to write, consider structuring your essay around an anecdote.
 You could also write this essay about how your interest/activity/hobby has changed you as a person, a structure which would give your essay a clear narrative arc.
 However you choose to organize your thoughts in this essay, pay attention to the narrative structure, make sure every sentence relates back to your overarching topic, and be sure to let your joy shine through.

 Have you had any extenuating circumstances (such as limited course selection or disruptions), that have affected your coursework, but that are not described elsewhere in your application?
 If so, tell us about them here.